 Read more fascinating insights from LogicMonitor’s Evolution of IT Research Report.

 The great thing about RIM is its flexibility.
-Organizations can choose what they want a service provider or software to monitor and manage depending on variables, such as internal capabilities and cost.
+Organizations can choose what they want a service provider or software to monitor and manage depending on variables such as internal capabilities and cost.
 Company X might want to manage its networks remotely but not its software, for example.
-Research shows database management and storage system management are the most popular infrastructure ‘types’ monitored and managed remotely.
+Research shows database and storage system management are the most popular infrastructure ‘types’ monitored and managed remotely.

-Challenge 1: Growth and Scalability
+Challenge 1: Growth and scalability

 Challenge 2: Security